 If the address is not in the cache, meaning it hasn’t been visited before or not in a while, the request moves to the next step.

-Step 2: Recursive DNS servers
+Step 2: The request is sent to recursive DNS servers

 The request will be sent up the chain to recursive DNS servers (also known as resolvers).
-These are provided by the users internet service provider, but can also be operated by third party providers such as Google.
+These are provided by the user’s internet service provider, but can also be operated by third party providers such as Google.
 These have their own caches, and as other users use the same resolvers, popular websites are likely to be stored in this cache.

 If the address is found in the recursive DNS servers, the request will be returned to the browser and it will end there.
 But if it isn’t, it goes even further afield.